moondance-labs/tanssi-docs/learn/framework/xcm.md

 For example, if a user on appchain A wants to call a smart contract on appchain B, the user must include instructions in the XCM message to provide an asset that appchain B accepts as payment for its services to cover the associated fees.
 Once such an asset is provided, the execution can now be bought on the destination chain.

 !!! note
-    Since appchains are sovereign, they can decide which tokens are valid for paying their XCM execution fees.
+    Since appchains are sovereign, they get to decide which tokens are valid for paying their XCM execution fees.
-    Therefore, if appchain B accepts appchain A tokens for fee payments, any user on appchain A can pay for an XCM message destined for appchain B using only appchain A tokens.
+    E.g., if appchain B accepts appchain A tokens for fee payments, any user on appchain A can pay for an XCM message destined for appchain B using only appchain A tokens.

 ## Establishing Cross-Chain Communication {: #channel-registration }